 Benefits of Federal Loan Programs for Students

-Federal loan programs offer a number of benefits for college students.
-Here are some to keep in mind.
+Federal loan programs have several benefits for college students.
+Here are some advantages to keep in mind.

-• Payments not due until six months after graduation: Students don’t need to make any payments on their student loans while they are in school at least half-time or during the post-graduation grace period, which is six months.
+• Payments aren’t due until six months after graduation: Students are not required to make payments on their student loans while they are in school at least half-time, or during the post-graduation grace period, which is typically six months.

-• Fixed interest rates: Federal student loans have fixed interest rates that are often lower than student loans from private lenders.
-For federal loans first disbursed on or after July 1, 2023, and before July 1, 2024, the rate is 5.50% for undergraduate Direct Subsidized and Unsubsidized Loans; 7.05% for Direct Unsubsidized Loans for graduate students; and 8.05% for Direct PLUS Loans.
+• Fixed interest rates: Federal student loans have fixed interest rates; interest rates on private student loans from private lenders may be fixed or variable.
+For federal loans first disbursed on or after July 1, 2025, and before July 1, 2026, the rate is 6.39% for undergraduate Direct Subsidized and Unsubsidized Loans; 7.94% for Direct Unsubsidized Loans for graduate students; and 8.94% for Direct PLUS Loans.

 • Subsidized options: If you have financial need, the government may offer you a subsidized loan, which means the government pays the interest while you’re in school at least half-time and for six months after you graduate.